Lord-Skoog/Raspberry-pi-Clock/Raspberry Pi Clock and Alarm Project.md

 ```
 .........................................................

-above is the final portion of the code, which is the clock code itself. value 't' is the current time, and then using pygame we display t in the same method as the device its running on.
+Above is the final portion of the code, which is the clock code itself. value 't' is the current time, and then using pygame we display t in the same method as the device its running on.
 If it uses 24 hour time, so will the program, and so will 12 hour time. by default everything is black background and white font.
 This can be changed by editing 'pygame.Color' values.

 **CIRCUITS**

-this program is meant to be run on a raspberry pi, and use a touchscreen display.
+This program is meant to be run on a raspberry pi, and use a touchscreen display.
 It also utilizes GPIO and a button.
 A picture of how to wire it will be attached in the same repository as this.
 It is very simple.
 Wire Voltage to 5 or 3.3 volts, G to ground, and S to GPIO pin 21, or the top right corer of the GPIO pin cluster.